|Nutrition Facts (per serving)|

 Squeeze in the lime or lemon juice and add the salt, plus the spice of your choice.
 Continue boiling 5 minutes.

 Add sugar, starting with 1/4 cup.
 Stir to dissolve.
-Taste-test for sweetness, adding more sugar (1 to 2 tbsp. at a time) until your desired sweetness level is reached.
+Taste test for sweetness, adding more sugar (1 to 2 tablespoons at a time) until your desired sweetness level is reached.

 If you have been using tea bags, use a spoon to press them to the side of the bowl before removing to extract as much of the tea as possible.
 If using loose tea, strain as you transfer tea into a jug.
 Refrigerate until cold.

 Pour out into glasses.
 If adding milk, fill between 2/3 and 3/4 of the glass with tea and top up with milk, cream, or coconut milk.